ar-io/docs/docs/src/glossary.md

 ## **Staking (of tokens)**:

-Refers to the process of locking IO tokens into a protocol-facilitated vault, temporarily removing them from circulation until unlocked.
+Refers to the process of locking ARIO tokens into a protocol-facilitated vault, temporarily removing them from circulation until unlocked.
 This action represents an opportunity cost for the gateway operator and serves as a motivator to prioritize the network's collective interests.

 ## **Transaction ID (txID)**: